Asheville truck accident attorney

 Investigating Truck Accidents

-- Interview witnesses to the accident.
+Interview witnesses to the accident.
 Memories fade quickly, even of extremely traumatic events.
 The team at Melrose Law will reach out to the witnesses of the accident to get their best recollection of events while it is still fresh in their memories.
 We can get witnesses to sign witness statements or affidavits to preserve their testimony.
+On a related note, do not give a statement to an insurance adjuster without speaking to a lawyer first.